anuragsoni/anuragsoni.github.io/content/post/ocaml-logging.md

 ## Why?
 Effectively running systems in production requires application level support for providing better visibility into what's happening at runtime.
 Instrumenting applications to provide structured, context aware traces/events is becoming easier thanks to efforts like [OpenTelemetry](https://opentelemetry.io/docs/) [^1], which is a vendor neutral framework for instrumentation and trace collection.

 Using auto-instrumentation, either via OpenTelemetry SDKs for the language of your choice, or an observability vendor specific library has a lot of benefits.
-These libraries typically come with out of the box support for instrumenting a wide set of libraries, and propagating useful events to a collection agent (Elastic, Honeycomb and more).
-Structured events also have the benefit of allowing addition of interesting details like unique ids, execution time, etc about an event in question.
-Unlike logs which is a discrete event, traces span over a time interval.
+These libraries typically come with out-of-the-box support for instrumenting a wide set of libraries and propagating useful events to a collection agent (Elastic, Honeycomb, and more).
+Structured events also have the benefit of allowing the addition of interesting details like unique ids, execution time, etc about an event in question.
+Unlike logs which are discrete events, traces span over a time interval.
 They can be started at the beginning of an interesting event, and allow incrementally adding more context to it over the lifecycle of the trace.

 A future post will talk more about leveraging tracing, and the benefits of using that model over manually logging information within applications, but there is still quite a bit we can do to improve logging and make them more useful for use in production systems.